7 Best Tours in Cadiz

 Santa Catalina Castle| ©Emilio

-The Castle of Santa Catalina is one of the favourite destinations for couples visiting the city, because from its esplanade it is possible to contemplate one of the best sunsets in Cadiz, although it is also an attraction visited by most tourists looking for the best panoramic views of the magical Cadiz sunsets.
+The Castle of Santa Catalina is one of the favourite destinations for couples visiting the city, because from its esplanade it is possible to contemplate one of the best sunsets in Cadiz, although it is also an attraction visited by most tourists looking for the best panoramic views of the magical sunsets of Cadiz.

 Interesting details